 Do you want to create a successful YouTube channel?
-According to reports, 75% of kids say they want to become YouTubers.

-But, there’s one big hurdle when it comes to making it on YouTube.
-Most creators plough a lot of work into their channels before the algorithmic rewards kick in.
-Having to appear on camera is another challenge.
+But, most creators plow a lot of work into their channels before the algorithmic rewards kick in.

 AI voices can help solve both of these problems.